Travel in Austria

 • Mystical Night of Water – A guided tour in the evening hours suitable for parents and children.
 As a group, you set out to see the gorge at twilight, listen to the sounds of nature at night, and see the massive rock faces illuminated with a variety of special lights.
 Throughout the summer months, this event takes place on Mondays at 7:30 PM.
 The cost of the night tour is €12 for an adult and €6 for a child (7-15).
 Children up to age 6 can join for free.
 More information about this event.

 • Gorgeous Lights – From mid-June until the last week of October, the gorge is open to visitors on Friday nights in the dark.
-During this time, it is illuminated with a variety of lovely lights and provides an extraordinary experience of lights and the sounds of nature!
+During this time, lights illuminate it beautifully, offering an extraordinary experience of both illumination and the sounds of nature!
 Suitable for adults and children alike.
 The walk in the gorge is free and not part of a guided tour.
 The entrance fee is €10 for an adult and €5 for a child (7-15).
 Children up to age 6 can join for free.
 More information about this event and the opening hours throughout the different months.

 The trail in the gorge itself is not suitable for strollers and for people with disabilities who use a wheelchair.
 The bypass trail and the one that circles Lake Klammsee are suitable for strollers and wheelchairs.